 STD testing can be very complicated as there are many tests available for different STDs.
 Some tests are also time sensitive.
-Please make sure that you consult a Medical Professional with adequate knowledge and experience in testing for STDs.
+Please make sure that you consult Our Doctors who have adequate knowledge and experience in testing for STDs.

 Your STD screen should include tests for the following:

 The most accurate test for this STD is a PCR test on your urine or urethral/vaginal swab.
 Blood tests are cheap but completely inaccurate.